Guided Nature Tour to Penang National Park - Penang

 * hat/cap * drinking water * sunglasses * sun block * insect repellent * binoculars (for bird watching) * swimwear (optional) * raincoat/poncho * a day pack with small bath towel and spare change of clothing * camera (optional) * a pair of slippers (optional)

-**Please Note that there will be a non-refundable credit card charge on payment made.
+**Please Note that there will be a non-refundable handling charge on payment made.
 Conditions apply.

 09:00 |